psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 to watch it.

 Nerds who also liked sports (a minority to be sure, but not non-existent) especially wanted this.
-No more worrying about when the game is on.
-Just fire up your computer and there it is.
+No more worrying about being in front of the TV when the game is on.
+Just fire up your computer sometime after it has started and there it is.